 For instance, I recommend acupuncture to some of my patients in part due to my own experience with it.
 In 2016, I was hit by an 18-wheeler in my car, and I was hurt pretty badly.
 I took pain medicine and went to physical therapy, which I also recommend for patients, but I still had a lot of discomfort.
 Acupuncture helped me a lot with my pain, which opened my eyes to the fact that even though I didn’t disagree with acupuncture, I didn’t necessarily refer my patients easily to it.
 Now if I have someone who’s trying everything Western medicine has to offer and isn’t getting relief, I’m happy to refer them to acupuncturists in the area.

 I also suggest herbal supplements for some conditions.
 For joint pain, I’m happy to use glucosamine chondroitin sulfate, tart cherry and turmeric for its anti-inflammatory effects.

-Medical director of psychosocial oncology, Memorial Care Todd Cancer Institute at Long Beach Medical Center, Long Beach, CA
+Medical director of psychosocial oncology, Memorial Care Todd Cancer Institute at Long Beach Medical Center Long Beach, California

 There are many misconceptions that surround the term “alternative medicine.”
 The term is sometimes understood literally as treatments that are different from those that are verified by science as effective.
 This is particularly important in oncology, as some patients may seek alternative modalities and forgo potentially curative treatments or delay such treatments until the disease is very advanced.